-The Medical Reimbursement and Coding associate degree program at Bryant & Stratton College prepares students for entry-level positions in medical coding and other areas of the healthcare industry.
-Medical reimbursement and coding are important processes in the healthcare billing cycle.
-Medical coding involves transforming billable medical care provided to a patient into medical reimbursement codes that insurance companies can accurately pay each claim.
+The Medical Reimbursement and Coding associate degree program at Bryant & Stratton College prepares students for entry-level positions in medical billing and coding and other areas of the healthcare field.
+The process of medical reimbursement and coding is vital to healthcare as medical coders are responsible for transforming billable patient care into medical codes for insurance companies so that healthcare providers are properly paid for their services.
+In our coding program, students will learn about and gain skills in medical terminology, health information systems, medical records, and more.

 As the medical field continues to grow, the need for skilled medical coders will grow as well.
-Medical coding professionals have the ability to work for private practices, hospitals, clinics, long-term-care facilities, insurance providers, and other businesses within the industry.
+Medical coding specialists have the ability to work for private practices, hospitals, clinics, long-term-care facilities, insurance providers, and other businesses within the healthcare industry.

 The first step toward this detail-oriented profession is this 60-credit associate degree program that is designed to meet the standards set by the American Health Information Management Association (AHIMA) and the American Academy of Professional Coders (AAPC).
 Upon graduation, students will be capable of earning certification through one of these two bodies.